filkata123/Stereo-Disparity-OpenCL/README.md

 This meant that it had to be handled in a similar way.

 The final result was encoded and can be found [here](img/imCV_out.png).
-As the image is not resized, the blur is not as noticable, but can be seen if closely inspected.
+As the image is not resized, the blur is not as noticeable, but can be seen if closely inspected.

 The following information is printed on execution.

 ![](diary_img/image_manipulation_opencl.png "Execution time and hw info of OpenCL program")

 As can be seen, loading and saving the image takes much more time than the OpenCL-enabled processing functions.
-Expectidely, the grayscale conversion is faster than the gaussian filter.
+Expectedly, the grayscale conversion is faster than the gaussian filter.
 The bus transfer time, while reading the processed image, is also shown for both kernels.

 The OpenCL code can be investigated in [image_manipulator.cpp](image_manipulator.cpp), while the kernels can be seen in [kernels/image_manipulator_kernels.cl](kernels/image_manipulator_kernels.cl).